 Radnor Lake State Park, protected as a Class II Natural Area, is a piece of heaven for nature enthusiasts.

-The 1,368-acre park is home to The Barbara J. Mapp Aviary Education Center; 7.75-miles of the trail for hiking, biking, and wildlife viewing (Lake Trail, Ganier Ridge Trail, Dam Walkway Trail, etc.); Visitor Center; and magnificent scenery.
+The 1,368-acre park is home to The Barbara J. Mapp Aviary Education Center; 7.75 miles of trail for hiking, biking, and wildlife viewing (Lake Trail, Ganier Ridge Trail, Dam Walkway Trail, etc.); Visitor Center; and magnificent scenery.

 Your first stop should be the Walter Criley Visitor Center, open Thursday through Monday, where you can learn about the history of the natural area through interpretive exhibits, view historical artifacts, wildlife displays, a wall-size map of the trail system, and watch an 18-minute film detailing the natural area’s 1970s events.